Our sunflower lanyards are for people who have a disability that you might not be able to see.

 - a learning disability

-We understand that not everyone with a hidden disability requires additional support.
-We believe our sunflower lanyards are an easy way for you to let us know if you do.
+We understand that not everyone with a hidden disability requires extra support.
+Our sunflower lanyards are an easy way for you to let us know if you do.